abpframework/abp/docs/en/CLI.md

 #### Options

 * `--apiUrl` or `-a`: Specifies the root URL of the HTTP API.
-The default value is retrieved from the `environment.ts` file for an Angular application.
+The default value is being retrieved from the `environment.ts` file for the Angular application.
+Make sure your host is up and running before running `abp generate-proxy`.
 * `--ui` or `-u`: Specifies the UI framework.
 Default value is `angular` and it is the only UI framework supported for now.
 Creates TypeScript code.
 * `--module` or `-m`: Specifies the module name.
 Default module name is `app`, which indicates your own application (you typically want this since every module is responsible to maintain its own client proxies).
 Set `all` for to generate proxies for all the modules.